hanabi/hanabi.github.io/Reference.md

 <br />

-## Level 8 - Journeyman - Common Mistakes
+## Level 8 - Intermediate - Common Mistakes

 ### Bluff Seat and the Pang of Guilt